 There are many things to consider when choosing the best cloud computing solution for you.
 It’s essential to fully understand your cloud computing needs and the intricacies of each option.
 Look to the experienced professionals at DataSpan for their knowledge in the field.

-DataSpan has more than 40 years of experience in the industry and can help you find the cloud computing service that works best for you and your team.
+DataSpan has 50 years of experience in the industry and can help you find the cloud computing service that works best for you and your team.

 Alex von Hassler’s long term focus is the continued testing, learning, and deployment of modern IT solutions.
 During his years as a DataSpan team member, his responsibilities grew from managing Salesforce CRM to improving system security, creating marketing initiatives, as well as providing continued support to the highly motivated and experienced team in an ever-changing industry.
 As DataSpan evolves to provide the best-fitting IT solutions to its customers, Alex von Hassler continues to hone his skills in the world of web-based ERP systems, security, and best customer engagement practices.
 Empowering such a dynamic team with the right tools provides him with enormous gratification.